AMN-SHK/UnibotFM/data/nlu.md

 - Chairman of college
 - chairman of ucoe
 - who is the chairman
+- who established college
+- who founded ucoe

 ## intent:who_are_you
-- what is your name bot?
+- what is your name bot
 - what is your name
-- who are you ?
+- who are you
+- what should i call you
+- whats your name

 ## intent:ok
 - k